27th Infantry Division (United States): Postwar

 The division was reformed as a National Guard formation on 21 April 1947.
 The division was reconstituted along the lines of its wartime structure with limited reorganizations.

-On 1 February 1955 the 27th Division became the 27th Armored Division, retaining many of its former units.
+On 1 February 1955 the 27th Division became the 27th Armored Division; it retained many of its former units, and division commander Ronald C. Brock continued to lead the organization.

 On 1 February 1968, the division was reorganized as the 27th Armored Brigade, a unit of the 50th Armored Division.

 The 27th Armored Brigade was reorganized as an infantry brigade in 1975 and aligned with the 42nd Infantry Division.

 In 1985 the 27th Infantry Brigade was activated as part of the New York Army National Guard, and assigned as the "roundout" brigade of the Army's 10th Mountain Division.

 The 27th Brigade was later reorganized as the 27th Infantry Brigade Combat Team, and reestablished use of the 27th Infantry Division's NYD shoulder sleeve insignia.
 The 27th Infantry Brigade carries on the lineage and history of the 27th Infantry Division.